atsepkov/Graphene/README.md

 to the search in some way but aren't part of the results).

 #### Can this be made faster/smarter by specifying the exact class/id of the results group?
-That's typically what most scrapers do, and why they're easy to break with minor changes to the search engine.
+That's typically what scrapers do, and why they're easy to break with minor changes to the search engine.
 This aggregator uses more generic heuristics and therefore harder to fool.
 For example, Google runs some sort of uglifier on their frontend.
 This uglifier mangles class/id names.
 These names then stay consistent between searches (giving you the illusion of your selector working), but change every time Google redeploys their frontend (which happens several times per week).
-This aggregator doesn't care about changes like that it analyzes link significance on the page the same way a human would.
+This aggregator doesn't care about changes like that, it analyzes link significance on the page the same way a human would.
 Moreover, even if the engine decides to change the page in a significant way, the aggregator should be able to adapt to it after clearing your old cache.

 #### Can this profile a page that's not a search engine?
 In theory yes, in practice I haven't tried yet.
 You can pass an exact URL instead of the query to open, at which point the aggregator technically does not need the query.
 You still need to specify an engine to use, however, to use for caching.
 If you have an idea for how to build a cache for a page that's not a search engine, feel free to contribute to this project or open an issue.
 The main use of the cache is that it profiles cruft/navigational components.
-Problem is a webpage that is not a search engine will not have the main results change between "searches" either, hence the caching logic will classify it as cruft as well.
+Problem is a webpage that is not a search engine will not have the main results change between "searches" either, hence the caching logic will classify actual results as cruft as well.

+#### Does this comply with terms of use for the websites being aggregated?
+Most websites should be fine with it (especially since I'm not explicitly blocking ads - they'd just get classified into one of the less relevant categories).
+I'm also not monetizing their results in any way, which is typically what triggers them to go after you.
+Some websites do indeed have very draconic
+(and probably unenforcable) policies, worst thing they'll do is block puppeteer from being able to crawl their website or temporarily ban the abusing IP.